This post may contain affiliate links. Please read my disclosure and privacy policy.

 Healthy Burger Recipe Ingredients

-• Ground Beef.
-Choose one that is 85% lean for the best texture, but if you prefer a leaner option, that will work as well.
-Shop for beef that is grass-finished, which means the cattle only foraged or consumed grass for their entire lives.
+- Ground Beef.
+I use 85% lean ground beef for the best texture, but a leaner option works as well.
+Shop for grass-finished beef, meaning the cattle consumed only grass for their entire lives.
 This type of beef may have a lower saturated fat content than grain-fed beef.

-• Lentils.
-I start with canned lentils for convenience.
+- Lentils.
+I like to use canned lentils for convenience.
 Simply drain and rinse, just like you would a can of beans.
 To cook lentils from scratch, cook 1/2 cup of dry lentils to yield roughly 15 ounces of cooked lentils.
 Cover the lentils with 3 inches of water, then bring them to a boil on the stovetop.
 Lower the heat to a gentle simmer and cook for 18 to 20 minutes until tender.
 Then drain and use as directed.

 Step 1: